-During Balducci’s tenure, UNH has advanced to postseason play 18 times with three NCAA tournament appearances.
-Balducci is the first to receive three consecutive America East Coach of the Year accolades and is tied for the most overall conference coaching awards with five (1998, 2000-10-11-12).
+During Balducci’s tenure, UNH has advanced to postseason play 19 times with four NCAA tournament appearances.
+Balducci is the first to receive four consecutive America East Coach of the Year accolades and has the most overall conference coaching awards with six (1998, 2000-10-11-12-13).
 Furthermore, she is a two-time Northeast Region Coach of the Year honoree (1998, 2011).

 Balducci reached the 200-win milestone when UNH defeated the College of the Holy Cross, 5-0, at Memorial Field on Sept.
 16, 2011.
 She recorded her 100th career victory October 14, 2000 when the Blue and White defeated the University of Vermont in Durham.